adsabs/arxiv-reference-extractor/diagnostics/README.md

 transient network errors can also kill the analysis program, if you rerun it, it will resume where it left off, thanks to the local cache.

+### ./diff-resolutions.py {TAG-A} {TAG-B} {ITEM}

+Compare the resolved references extracted from two different processings of the specified item.
+This will perform reference resolver API calls if needed.

+This will print an analysis of "lost" bibcodes: bibcodes that were identified in the "A" tag but not in the "B" tag.
+For each such bibcode, the tool will print out the refstring in A that resolved to it, and the *unresolved* refstring in B that is closest to that refstring, as quantified by the Levenshtein edit distance.

 ### ./run-it.sh {DRIVER-ARGS...}

 A helper script that runs the extraction pipeline inside a Docker container.
 The